spud-game-engine/spud-slices/README.md

 time only been using es5, which didn't have many of the dynamics, typeing and modulisation that JS would later come to accept, so I stayed away.
-(I was told that this is also what Java code looked like, so I had avoided Java as well until I took CS 1410, a cource that was, at the time, on Java.
+(I was told that this is also what Java code looked like, so I had avoided Java as well until I took CS 1410, a course that was, at the time, on Java.
 I still hate the installer(s) though.)

 Eventually, I heard word of a language that was basically CoffeScript, but